 Around a third of the world’s agricultural land is degraded and this degradation is increasing rapidly.
 Agriculture is the largest cause of this growing problem.
 Unsustainable practices such as overgrazing, over-fertilisation and slash-and-burn agriculture have an adverse effect on farmers everywhere.
 As the productivity of arable land declines, farmers suffer the consequences through reduced yields.
 They often have no real means to change the situation because of limited access to finance, alternative markets and methodologies.

 We believe that healthy foods come from healthy soils.
 That’s why we work together with our farmers to improve the quality of their soils by using the best possible combinations of natural and manmade techniques.
-We focus on developing and cultivating high-value crops which can be processed on the landscape, thus shortening the value-chain while maximising the value for the farmer.
+We focus on developing and cultivating high-value crops that can be processed on the landscape, thus shortening the value-chain while simultaneously maximising the value for the farmer.
+In addition, we develop appropriate markets for the produce that the landscapes yield.
+In doing so we aim to give our farmers the best possible share of the profits generated from the sale of their products.